adblockplus/cms/docs/usage/generate-static-files.md

 Here `www_directory` should be replaced by the path to your content directory.
 `target_directory` is the path where static files will be placed.

+The files can also be generated with relative links instead of asolute links by using the `--relative` option:

+    python -m cms.bin.generate_static_pages www_directory target_directory --relative

 Note: Localized versions of pages will only be generated when their translations are at least 30% complete.
 (Measured by comparing the total number of translatable strings on a page to the number of strings that have been